Mandur/Industrial-IoT/docs/services/processor-onboarding.md

 ## Overview

 The Onboarding processor service is used to process discovery events from the OPC Discovery module resulting from a discovery scan.
-The onboarding service is an event processor host that consumes messages from the `onboarding` constumer group and creates a IoT Hub Device Twins for each server and server endpoint using the IoT Hub Device Twin Registry.
+The onboarding service is an event processor host that consumes messages from the `onboarding` consumer group and creates a IoT Hub Device Twins for each server and server endpoint using the IoT Hub Device Twin Registry.

 This involves the following tasks: